uBlogo.gif

 Music Cognition

 In recent work, I have been applying some of my work on basic learning and timing processes to early music learning.
 Globally, the idea is that to master certain musical skills, a lot of repetition is needed to automatize performance.
 Incidental learning is particularly efficient in learning rapidly.
-One key skill that we are aiming to improve is sightreading ability.
+Two key skills that we are aiming to improve are sightreading and pitch naming abilities.

 Recent Example Works